bilalq/eight-bit-color-picker/docs/index.md

 The constructor takes in an object with the following properties:

 * `el`: Either a string of an element ID or a DOMElement object *(required)*
-* `colorMap`: An array of 256 strings in full hex format (e.g: `#ffffff`)
+* `palette`: An array of 256 strings in full hex format (e.g: `#ffffff`)
 * `color`: Initial color to set picker instance at (valid values are between 0-255)

-If no `colorMap` is specified, the xterm-256color palette is used by default.
+If no `palette` is specified, a sensible default is used.
 If `color` is not specified in the argument, it will first check if the targeted element has a `data-color` attribute and use that if so.
 Otherwise, a random color from the palette will be chosen.

 ```javascript
 var picker = new EightBitColorPicker({el: 'example', color: 6})